-- Overall sports participation rates: Sports participation rates in Maidstone are higher than the respective county and regional averages. - Geographical variations in participation: There are significant differences in sports participation between the urban (where rates are lower) and rural (where rates are higher) parts of the borough, which will impact upon demand patterns. - Population growth: The borough's population is projected to increase by 22,380 people by 2031.
-This will create significant additional demand for sports facilities. - 'Dominant' market segments: Swimming and fitness activities feature highly in the sporting preferences of the 'dominant' market segments in Maidstone, which will inflate local demand for facilities that provide for these sports. - Facilities supply: Sports facilities are provided by a mosaic of owners and operators from the public, voluntary and commercial sectors, which highlights the need for and benefits of a strategic approach to co-ordinating provision.
+- Overall sports participation rates: Historically, sports participation rates in Maidstone were higher than the respective county and regional averages.
+However, the more recent 'Active Lives' Survey suggests that rates have fallen back recently to lower than the wider geographical averages. - Geographical variations in participation: There are significant differences in sports participation between the urban (where rates are lower) and rural (where rates are higher) parts of the borough, which will impact upon demand patterns. - Population growth: The borough's population is projected to increase by 22,380 people by 2031.
+This will create significant additional demand for sports facilities. - Dominant' market segments: Swimming and fitness activities feature highly in the sporting preferences of the 'dominant' market segments in Maidstone, which will inflate local demand for facilities that provide for these sports. - Facilities supply: Sports facilities are provided by a mosaic of owners and operators from the public, voluntary and commercial sectors, which highlights the need for and benefits of a strategic approach to co-ordinating provision.